Idaho’s CE requirement:

 Idaho’s Core requirement:

-Licensees are required to take two unique Idaho Core courses in every active renewal period.
+Licensees are required to take two unique Idaho Commission Core courses in every active renewal period.
 Other state’s core courses will not count.
 Core courses may never be taken more than once for credit.

 How to find out if a course counts for CE credit: